wjpearce-github/MicroServices_App/README.md

 ### Functionality

 The application I have created generates random names to use in RPG games as the main character.
-As stated in the project brief, two versions of the application exist: One simple black and white version and one with different clouded title text.
+As stated in the project brief, two versions of the application exist: One simple black and white version and one with extra exclamation marks after the title.
 The application is comprised of four different micro-services written in Python each relying on the other to generate the final result:
 * Service one: Is a basic Flask Application with a HTML template.
 * Service Two: Contains a function with a list of eight possible choices for a first name, one of which will be selected at random.